 - Compliance issues can arise if businesses aren’t careful;

-- Doesn’t always provide comprehensive coverage for employees.
+- It doesn’t always provide comprehensive coverage for employees.

 5. Co-Ops (Consumer Operated and Oriented Plan)

 Co-ops – or the Consumer Operated and Oriented Plan (CO-OP) program – were established by a federal grant and loan program under the Affordable Care Act.
-The program was conceived as a way for smaller businesses to band together and form larger purchasing pools.
-Co-Ops, at least in theory, aimed to stimulate competition and lower prices, but this “alternative” way for small businesses to get coverage has become increasingly unstable.
+Created by the Affordable Care Act, the CO-OP program was designed to help create nonprofit, member-controlled health insurance plans that would offer ACA-compliant policies in the individual and small business markets.
+Co-Ops, at least in theory, aimed to stimulate competition and lower prices, but this “alternative” way for individual and small businesses to get coverage has become increasingly unstable.
+While most Co-Ops have dissolved, four of those CO-OPs have been fairly stable for the last few years, however, and appear to have staying power:

 Co-ops differ from traditional insurers in their nonprofit status, consumer focus and organizational structure.
-In addition, they are governed by boards comprised of policyholders.
-The cooperative structure can also generate savings on administration and marketing costs for these nonprofit businesses.
+In addition, they are governed by boards composed of policyholders.
+The cooperative structure could also generate savings on administration and marketing costs for these nonprofit businesses.

-Theoretically, cooperative health insurers (or co-ops) are still an option for small businesses seeking for health coverage.
-However, we do not recommend that businesses secure coverage in this way.
-If the CO-OP your business opts into later ceases operations during the plan year, health plan participants may have to select a new healthcare plan, or go without coverage.
+Theoretically, cooperative health insurers (or co-ops) are still an option for small businesses seeking health coverage (if a co-op is operating in your state).
+A concern of choosing a CO-OP is if your business opts into and later ceases operations during the plan year, health plan participants may have to select a new healthcare plan or go without coverage.

 Certain industries, such as agriculture and foodservice, are seeing a dramatic rise in the availability of association health plans as of 2019.